rnapier/cocoaphony-blog/source/_posts/2014-07-28-should-i-swift.markdown

 of experience.
 And has anyone mentioned that the compiler still crashes *all the time*.

 [^cocoa]: My assumption is that 8.X will clean up some of the Cocoa `!`s and similar tweaks, along with significant optimizer improvements.
 Then 9 will see some Swift-ification of Foundation (or more Foundation features in Swift stdlib).
 10 will see more Swift-ification of UIKit (maybe replacing more selector-based patterns with closures).
-The specifics are just conjecture, but making iOS development a Swift-centric experience is clearly a multi-year, multi-release effort.
+The specifics are just conjecture, but making iOS development a Swift-centric experience is clearly a multi-release effort.

 {% pullquote %}